cogment/cogment-doc/docs/reference/cli/launch.md

 - It is better to use single quotes to define the regex string to prevent YAML from interpreting control characters (e.g. backslash).
 - Be aware that colors in the process output can make matching difficult.
 - The version of regex currently used mostly follows [Google's RE2](https://github.com/google/re2/wiki/Syntax).
-- The `quiet` option (if enabled), does not prevent the matching of the process output.
+- The matching of the process output is not affected by the [quiet](#quiet) script option.

 #### Global *(Cogment >= 2.15)*